Evergy, Inc.

 Cash vs Debt

-On the balance sheet, EVRG has $18.4M in cash with $15.88B in obligations.
-The ability to service this debt comfortably depends on continued operational cash generation.
+Evergy, Inc. carries $15.88B in total debt against $18.4M in cash reserves — debt is roughly 862.8x the cash position.
+Managing this leverage effectively will be important for long-term financial stability.
 Free cash flow is running at -$1.10B, which bears watching.
 Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
-Return on equity stands at 8.9%, which is decent for the sector.
-ROE measures how effectively a company uses shareholder capital to generate profits.
+ROE of 8.9% points to decent capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 2.9% is on the lower side, which is common in asset-heavy industries.
 Revenue has been relatively flat, moving from $5.86B (2022) to $5.96B (2025).